MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 > [!NOTE]
 > The Defender app needs to be opened for tags to be synced with Intune and passed to Security Portal.
 It may take up to 18 hours for tags to reflect in the portal.

-## Suppress Operating Systems update Notification
+## Suppress OS update Notification
 A configuration is available for customers to suppress OS update notification in Defender for Endpoint on iOS.
-Once the config key is set in Intune App configuration policies, Defender for Endpoint will not send any notifications on the device for OS updates.
+Once the config key is set in the Intune App configuration policies, Defender for Endpoint will not send any notifications on the device for OS updates.
 However, if you do open the Defender app the Device Health card will be visible and show the state of your OS.

 This configuration is available for both the enrolled (MDM) devices as well as unenrolled (MAM) devices.
 Admins can use the following steps to suppress the OS update Notification.